-In common with all the other parishes in the Benefice, it is the church folk who play an important part in organizing the main village events, fetes, progressive suppers etc. The greatest success in recent times has been the raising of over £200,000 for the refurbishment of the church.
+In common with all the other parishes in the Benefice, it is the church folk who play an important part in organizing the main village events, fetes, progressive suppers etc. The greatest success in recent times has been the raising of over £200,000 for the refurbishment of village is the church of All Saints, the Cricketer's pub, the Kingsley Centre, housed in the old village school building.
+The Centre is run by volunteers, many from outside the village and activities include training for those with special needs, a post office, village shop and Montessori nursery.
+There are also several rooms suitable for use as meeting and conference rooms.